LouisDesdoigts/dLux/docs/API/optical_layers.md

-# Optical Layers: optical_layers.py
+# Optical Layers: `optical_layers.py`

-This module contains the classes that define the behaviour of OpticalLayers in dLux.
+This module contains the classes that define the behaviour of OpticalLayers in ∂Lux.

-These classes provide a simple set of classes used to perform basic transformations of wavefronts.
+These classes provide a simple set of classes used to perform basic transformations on wavefronts.

-There are 7 public classes:
+There are seven public classes:

 - `Optic`
 - `PhaseOptic`